duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

 ~~~

 If you need same distinct colors based on integer numbers you can create a
 deterministic function.
-I use ruby since it is easier than javascript
+Here is example in ruby
 ~~~
   def add_colors(datasets)
     # http://martin.ankerl.com/2009/12/09/how-to-create-random-colors-programmatically/